There’s nothing like a good scratch to relieve an itch. But if your dog is scratching more than usual, it could be a skin condition.

 A cutaneous adverse food reaction (CAFR) describes food allergies or sensitivities that affect skin health.
 It’s a common canine concern, usually triggered by a food intolerance to an ingredient.

-• Food allergy dermatitis treatment: the most effective treatment is an elimination and rechallenge trial to identify and remove the offending food from your pup’s diet for six months or longer.
+Food allergy dermatitis treatment: the most effective treatment is an elimination and rechallenge trial to identify and remove the offending food from your pup’s diet for three months or longer.

 There’s a strong connection between a dog’s gut and skin health.
 Removing the trigger ingredient allows the gut to heal enabling some dogs to tolerate the food again.

 Lyka’s in-house vets prefer high-quality, real food, novel protein diets for dogs for elimination trials over hydrolysed food.
-They're found to be more effective at healing the gut lining, are free from storage mites and dogs prefer to eat them.
+These diets aim to promote a healthy gut microbiome, support overall health, and dogs prefer to eat them.

 2. Dandruff